-The purpose of Coordinated Entry for All (CEA) is to ensure that all households experiencing homelessness have equitable access to housing resource connections to resolve their housing crisis.
+The purpose of Coordinated Entry (CE) is to ensure that people experiencing homelessness have equitable access to housing resource connections to resolve their housing crisis.

-Regional Access Points (RAPs) are an entry point to CEA.
+Regional Access Points (RAPs) are an entry point to CE.

-These entry points are resource centers where households experiencing homelessness can get help finding housing and other resources.
+These entry points are resource centers where people experiencing homelessness can get help finding housing and other resources.
 Individuals and families experiencing homelessness may call ahead to schedule an appointment.

-To schedule an appointment for a CEA Housing Triage Tool, households must contact a Regional Access Point directly.
+To schedule an appointment for a CE Housing Triage Tool, households must contact a Regional Access Point directly.